Finding passion in one’s work is a gift.

 While the majority of her new instruments are cellos, she also makes violins and collaborates with fellow makers on new instruments and group builds, most notably with Christopher Jacoby.
 View Aubrey’s website for detailed photos of her work.

-Aubrey is a participant in the VSA Oberlin Violin Makers Workshop, and continues to develop friendships with luthiers from around the world.
+Aubrey is a member of the American Federation of Violin and Bow Makers, and a participant in the VSA Oberlin Violin Makers Workshop.
+She continues to develop friendships with luthiers from around the world.
 She also has a Bachelor of Arts from Southwestern University.